-It’s always exciting when you first implement a CRM at your company.
+It’s always exciting when you implement a CRM at your company for the first time.
 After its implementation, you start expecting that your business will immediately get more customers and grow at a good pace.
 There is no magic to it.
-It isn’t that easy and it doesn’t work that way!
+It isn’t that easy and doesn’t work that way!

-There are lots of features available for a CRM system, the list may be infinite.
+There are lots of features available for a CRM system, and the list may be infinite.
 But introducing too many features initially can be overwhelming, and the users might lose interest quickly.
-Best way is to introduce a limited set in the beginning.
+The best way is to introduce a limited set in the beginning.
 Then, train your users to get proficient and accustomed to those features to the fullest.
 A step by step process is better.
-Overtime you can roll out more features that would benefit your business.
+Over time, you can roll out more features that would benefit your business.

-It is important to get your team involved from the start, and including them in the decision making process throughout the implementation.
-This is necessary as to prepare them for the system to come and instill some sense of ownership.
+It is important to get your team involved from the start and including them in the decision-making process throughout the implementation.
+This is necessary so as to prepare them for the system to come and instill some sense of ownership.

 Don’t try to skip the training part.
 For users to get better accustomed to the system, training is rather important.

 Detailed process documentation is essential and should be readily available at all times.
-Throughout the implementation, your documentation should be updated with the changes and process etc. at all times.
+Throughout the implementation, your documentation should be updated with the changes in processes, etc. at all times.
 This documentation should be readily accessible to users, who can refer to it at times for knowledge.

 From the CEO to the occasional supervisors, everyone should know how to use the system.
 This encourages the other members of the organization to learn the system as well.

 You might encounter risks throughout the journey.
 It is important to cater to those issues proactively.
-Risk management is the process of identifying, and measuring potential risk, implementing strategies to manage them, and creating plans to prevent further risks.
-Risk management is one of the best ways to reduce chances of bigger problems popping up.
-So proper planning reduces chances of big risks, and assurance that your project will be completed on-time and on budget.
+Risk management is the process of identifying and measuring potential risk, implementing strategies to manage them, and creating plans to prevent further risks.
+Risk management is one of the best ways to reduce the chances of bigger problems popping up.
+So proper planning reduces chances of big risks and assures that your project will be completed on-time and on budget.

 It is important that you keep an eye out and pay attention to any update releases for your CRM platform.
-Vendors like SugarCRM release regular updates throughout the year, and these changes could impact your processes or help improve them.
-Keeping your system and your team up to date will be a good step through the process.
+Vendors like SugarCRM release regular updates throughout the year, and these changes could impact your processes, probably even helping improve them.
+Keeping your system and your team up to date will be a good step throughout the process.

 Ensure High Data Quality

 Businesses require accurate reports for analysis purposes.
 This can only be possible with accurate data.
-Incorrect data will be costly for the business in longer terms, the system won’t have much usefulness, which can result in low user adoption.
+Incorrect data will be costly for the business in the long term.
+The system won’t have much usefulness, which can result in low user adoption.

-I sincerely hope these tips help you increase user adoption of you CRM and help you get the best ROI of your CRM investment
+I sincerely hope these tips help you increase user adoption of your CRM and help you get the best CRM ROI.